Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 hydraulic conductivity than the rest of the aquifer system.
 We initially attempted to include these bores in the model, but our model structure was not sufficiently resolved to include this river proximal aquifer.
 The very high localised abstraction caused dry cells and significant model instability.
-We therefore considered these river proximal wells as surface water abstraction (E.g. via a gallery) and removed these abstraction points from the model.
+We therefore considered these river proximal wells as surface water abstraction (e.g. via a gallery) and removed these abstraction points from the model.
 We did use the river proximal abstraction data to adjust our river gain and loss targets and therefore conserve the water budget.